Airline easyJet sees softening in demand as COVID clouds outlook | Business

 - United Kingdom

-British airline easyJet said on Tuesday it had seen some softening of trading in the first quarter following COVID outbreaks including the Omicron variant, but it remained well placed to handle uncertainty through its financial year.
+British airline easyJet said on Tuesday it had seen some softening in demand in its first quarter following COVID-19 outbreaks such as the Omicron variant, but it remained well placed to handle the uncertainty.

-The group, which has cut costs and prioritised the strongest routes, said it had seen an encouraging start to the year, with strong demand returning for peak winter holiday periods, and increasing demand for summer bookings.
-Revenue booked for the second half of its financial year, which began on Oct.1, is ahead of 2019 levels, and it is increasing its fleet plan by 25 aircraft to tap in to demand.
+The group, which has cut costs and prioritised the strongest routes, said it had seen an encouraging start to the Oct.1 year, with strong demand returning for peak winter holiday periods, and increasing demand for summer bookings.
+Revenue booked for the second half of its financial year is ahead of 2019 levels, and it is increasing its fleet plan by 25 aircraft, with slots added at Gatwick, Porto, Lisbon and Milan's Linate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)